RubyDevInc/paho.mqtt.ruby/README.md

 listener 8883
 .
 .
-cafile   "Path to the root Certificate Authorithy file" certfile "Path to the server certificate file" keyfile  "Path to the server private keys file"
+cafile   "Path to the certificate authorithy certificate file" certfile "Path to the server certificate file" keyfile  "Path to the server private keys file"
 .